CONTEMPORARY PERFORMER TRAINING - 2021/2

 Module code: TDL3009

-Students will explore and analyse the development of performer training, covering contemporary practices for acting, movement, dance and the voice, and understanding key themes and influences in practice.
+Students will explore and analyse the development of performer training, covering modern and contemporary global practices in acting and performance, and understanding key themes and influences in practice.

 Guildford School of Acting

 Home-based study on the module material and online reading requirements.
 Practitioners to be studied may include: Stanislavski, Chekhov, Strasberg, Meisner, Bogart, Hendricks.